garfix/nli-go/doc/remarks.md

+## 2023-06-27

+I made the system not put down the block when it was asked to put the block it was holding into the box, or on top of another block.

+It took me a long time, and once again I realized how brittle the system still is.
+I broke a "why" question later on when working on this, and I don't even know why that happened.
+Undoing one of the changes helped.

 ## 2023-06-24

 I made the demo public, but did not try to get it any attention, because so much still work needs to be done.
 I did notify Terry Winograd of the demo, and I was very happy with his response.
 I had also asked him about how the sentences in the demo conversation had come about.
 He says: